 He is responsible for overall organisational development, seeking out exciting and innovative new opportunities and building new relationships for SeaChange on a local, national and international basis.

 Aside from building partnerships and identifying funding opportunities to ensure the organisation’s rapid growth, Joe scours the international festival circuit to identify dynamic new companies for SeaChange and the Out There Festival to work with.

-Laurie is responsible for the overall project and programme delivery for SeaChange Arts and heads up the organisation of the Out There International Festival of Circus & Street Arts.
+Veronica is responsible for the overall project and programme delivery for SeaChange Arts and heads up the organisation of the Out There International Festival of Circus & Street Arts.

-Darren heads up all SeaChange’s marketing and communications activity, delivering strategic planning and output for projects, core programming and event activity.
+Emily also heads up all SeaChange’s marketing and communications activity, delivering strategic planning and output for projects, core programming and event activity.

 Siobhan is responsible for the delivery of SeaChange’s community programme, both at the Drill House and around the borough of Great Yarmouth.